nomvaa/Weather-Dashboard/README.md

 <B>Server-Side APIs: Weather Dashboard</b><br>
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-Use the OpenWeather API to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use localStorage to store any persistent data.
+This application retrieves data from the Openweather API for cities that user inputs.
+This weather dashboard runs in the browser and feature dynamically updated HTML and CSS using local storage to store persistent data.

 <BR><BR>
   <B>User Story</b><br>
 AS A traveler<br>